Kulifloerkus/Mission-Chief-Bot/README.md

 Section 7.2 of the MissionChief official rules state:
 `Use of tools, scripts, bots or other computer programs:Users are not allowed to use tools, scripts, bots or other computer programs which are suitable for the automatic execution of actions in a game.`

-No developers of this bot hold any responsability for your use of it.
+No developers of this bot hold any responsibility for your use of it.
 We make no warranties about the effectiveness, or performance of this bot.
 If you're banned, that's on you.

 **USE AT YOUR OWN RISK**